MastrMatt/liteDB/README.md

 ### Hashtable

+-   HEXISTS: (key, field) - checks if a field exists in a hash specified by key.
+Returns an integer response indicating the number of fields found.
 -   HSET: (key, field, value) - Sets a field:value pair in the hash specified by key.
 If the key does not exist, it will create it.
 It the field already exists, it overrides the previous value.
 Returns nil
 -   HGET: (key, field) - Gets the value of field from the hash specified by key.
 Returns the value
 -   HDEL: (key, field) - Deletes a field from the hash specified by key.
 Returns an integer for how many elements were removed